Germany, France to start joint airlift to Ebola-affected countries

 The aim was to improve the logistics chain, so Germany's armed forces will also collect goods from countries like Switzerland, Luxembourg and fly them on to West Africa.

-The defense ministry said there were also plans for the German and French armed forces to each deliver a treatment center with 50 beds.
-Germany would send its center to Liberia while France would supply Guinea with one.
+The defence ministry said there were also plans for the German and French armed forces to each deliver a treatment centre with 50 beds.
+Germany would send its centre to Liberia while France would supply Guinea with one.

 Earlier on Friday, Chancellor Angela Merkel said Germany would do all it could to help.
 "At the moment it's not a question of money, but rather of capacity and logistics and quick implementation," she said in Berlin.